 A coach pours over each play by play of past games, taking notes, jotting down fresh ideas.
 As the team practices every day until the next game, the coach implements new strategies and teaches his players new tactics.
 It’s game time once again, the team is ready, they’ve rehearsed their new plays a hundred times.
 Whether they win or lose, the entire game was directly influenced by the analysis of the previous games.

 Unfortunately, it can be quite common for hotel management teams to develop the budget for the new year, without truly analyzing the results from the previous year.
-Here are a few tried and true analysis practices that will help ensure your 2016 budget and marketing plan is set up for success.
+Here are a few tried and true budget data analysis practices that will help ensure your 2016 budgeting and marketing plan is set up for success.

 Let The Force Be Your Guide

 “Force” referring to your individual managers.
 Talk to the people who are running the program on a daily basis.
 It’s one thing to sit around a table, look at figures, and plan all day long, but if you haven’t received input from the men and women whose efforts are making the budget, then your new budget will be sorely misinformed.

 Not only will these rock star team members help inform you of what strategies and tactics didn’t work, they will likely have ideas for improvement next year.
 Additionally, making sure they feel heard, and taking any feedback they provide in earnest, will help foster a more friendly and team oriented atmosphere, which will always improve sales.

 The “economy” is the popular subject to address, but aside from how good, bad, or who-really-knows-these-days the economy is doing, there are many other worldly elements to consider.
 Politics – is your hotel in or near an area that will attract political events?
 2016 is a campaign year as we all know, and if you’re a coal in the fire then you can expect your bookings to heat up during certain events.